AqwamCreates/DataPredict/docs/Tutorials/CreatingTimeToLeavePredictionModel.md

 local DataPredict = require(DataPredict)

 -- For single data point purposes, set the maximumNumberOfIterations to 1 to avoid overfitting.
-Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" issues.
+Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" and "nan" issues.

 local Regression = DataPredict.Models.LinearRegression.new({maximumNumberOfIterations = 1, learningRate = 0.3})